-- 11.5 In case of difference is more than 15% of marks, the answer paper shall be revaluated by a third examiner appointed by the Examination Committee and marks awarded by him shall be taken as final. - 11.6 HOD shall invite 3-9 external examiners to evaluate all the end semester answer scripts on a prescribed date(s).
-Practical laboratory exams are conducted involving external examiners. - 11.7 Examination Control Committee shall consolidate the marks awarded by internal and external examiners to award grades.
+- 11.1 Semester end examination shall be conducted by the Controller of Examinations (COE) by inviting Question Papers from the External Examiners. - 11.2 COE shall invite 2 3 external examiners to evaluate all the semester end examinations answer scripts on a prescribed date(s). - 11.3 Laboratory examinations are conducted by involving external examiners. - 11.4 Examinations control office shall consolidate the marks awarded by examiner/s and award the grades.

-12.0 SCHEME FOR THE AWARD OF GRADE
+12. SCHEME FOR THE AWARD OF GRADE

 - 12.1 A student shall be deemed to have satisfied the minimum academic requirements and earn the credits for each theory course, if s/he secures: - i.
-Not less than 40% marks for each theory course in the semester end examination, and - ii.
-A minimum of 50% marks for each theory course considering both CIA and SEE - 12.2 A student shall be deemed to have satisfied the minimum academic requirements and earn the credits for each Laboratory / Seminar / Project, if s/he secures - i.
-Not less than 40% marks for each Laboratory / Seminar / Project course in the semester end examination, - ii.
-A minimum of 50% marks for each Laboratory / Mini project with Seminar / Project course considering both internal and semester end examination. - 12.3 If a candidate fails to secure a pass in a particular course, it is mandatory that s/he shall register and reappear for the examination in that course during the next semester when examination is conducted in that course.
+Not less than 40% marks (16 out of 40 marks) for each theory course in the CIA. - ii.
+Not less than 40% marks (24 out of 60 marks) for each theory course in the SEE. - iii.
+A minimum of 50% marks (50 out of 100 marks) for each theory course considering both CIA and SEE. - 12.2 A student shall be deemed to have satisfied the minimum academic requirements and earn the credits for each Laboratory / Mini project with Seminar / Dissertation Project, if s/he secures. - i.
+Not less than 40% marks (16 out of 40 marks) in the CIA. - ii.
+Not less than 40% marks (24 out of 60 marks) in the SEE. - iii.
+A minimum of 50% marks (50 out of 100 marks) considering both CIA and SEE.

+If a candidate fails to secure a pass in a particular course, it is mandatory that s/he shall register and reappear for the examination in that course during the next semester when examination is conducted in that course.
 It is mandatory that s/he should continue to register and reappear for the examination till s/he secures a pass.